Christen Press: Tyresö FF (2013–2014)

 In early 2013, Press signed with Damallsvenskan champions, Tyresö FF, in Stockholm.
 For the second consecutive season, she scored a goal in her regular season debut.
 Press scored four goals in a 10–2 win over Sunnanå SK.
 During the team's next match, she scored two goals helping the team defeat Jitex BK 7–0.
 On June 9, 2013, she scored a hat trick during the squad's 5–1 win over Kristianstads DFF.
-After following up with a pair of goals scored in each of Tyresö's next two matches, Press scored her second and third hat tricks of the season, the second in a 5–0 win over Jitex IK on August 24, and the following in an eventual 8–0 win against Sunnanå IF.
+After following up with a pair of goals scored in each of Tyresö's next two matches, Press scored her second and third hat tricks of the season, the second in a 5–0 win over Jitex BK on August 24, and the following in an eventual 8–0 win against Sunnanå IF.
 During the team's last match of the regular season, Press scored twice against her former team, Göteborg FC, helping Tyresö win 4–1.

 Press finished the season as the top scorer in the league with 23 goals, becoming the first American to do so in the history of the Damallsvenskan.
 Tyresö finished second during the regular season with a 14–6–2 record and thus qualified for the 2014–15 UEFA Women's Champions League.
 In October, Press scored Tyresö's only two goals during the 2013–14 UEFA Women's Champions League's Round of 32 match, securing a 2–1 aggregate win over French side Paris Saint-Germain Féminines, and sending her team to the Round of 16.
 In 2013, she scored three times in the Svenska Cupen and nine times in the 2013–14 UEFA Women's Champions League competitions, for a total goal tally of 37.
 Her nine goals scored in the Champions League helped lift the team to the 2014 UEFA Women's Champions League Final where they lost 4–3 to VfL Wolfsburg.